sjglove41/SGWiki/wiki/formatting.md

 ---
 layout: post
-title: "test"
+title: "Markdown format tricks"
 date: 2022-08-24
 description:
-tags: hi
+tags: notes
-importance: 1
+importance: 2
 ---
 This post will serve as home for remembering how to format my wiki posts.